-The two main sources of scope 2 activities were office energy usage and the generator in the BogTastic van (Figure 3).
-These were classed as source 2 emissions because it involved the production of energy using electricity, water, gas etc. In year 5 and 6 the office energy usage decreases due to COVID-19 pandemic preventing employees working from the office.
-As it is impossible to determine which part of year 6 staff could work in the office and those staff that did work in the office, it meant that year 6 figures had to be removed from the total CO2e figure.
+The two main sources of scope 2 activities were office energy usage and the generator in the Bogtastic van (Figure 3).
+These were classed as source 2 emissions because it involved the production of energy using electricity, water, gas, etc. For the last month of year 5 and all of year 6 the office energy usage decreases due to COVID-19 pandemic preventing employees working from the office.
+This meant that year 6 figures had to be removed from the total CO2e figure.
+Furthermore, we did not include any energy use from employees own homes due to the difficulty involved in ascertaining the additionally energy used by working from home.
 Overall, the kg CO2e generated remained consistent at approximately 7000 kg CO2e generated each year, except year 1, which reported half a year.

-year 1 was a 6 month period
+year I was a 6-month period